MitsuhaKitsune/vuex-webextensions/README.md

 ## Changelog

+##### 1.0.1

+* Remove old files from distribution

 ##### 1.0.0

-> ⚠  This version have a breaking changes please check the new install method and remove the old install of your scripts
+> ⚠  This version have a breaking changes please check the new install method and remove the old install on your scripts

 * Convert module as "true" plugin of vuex